 - Doctoral Graduation Application

-Diplomas will be mailed to students who do not attend the commencement ceremony,
+Diplomas will be mailed to students following the commencement ceremony, upon degree completion.

 Graduate Graduations Policies: